The Baseball Network: Background

-After the fallout from CBS's financial problems from their exclusive, four-year-long, US$1.8 billion television contract with Major League Baseball (a contract that ultimately cost the network approximately $500 million), Major League Baseball decided to go into the business of producing the telecasts themselves and market these to advertisers on its own.
+After the fallout from CBS's financial problems from their exclusive, four-year-long (lasting from 1990 to 1993), US$1.8 billion television contract with Major League Baseball (a contract that ultimately cost CBS approximately $500 million), Major League Baseball decided to go into the business of producing the telecasts themselves and market these to advertisers on its own.
 In reaction to the failed trial with CBS, Major League Baseball was desperately grasping for every available dollar.
-To put things into proper perspective, in 1991, the second year of the league's contract with the network, CBS reported a loss of around $169 million in the third quarter of the year.
+To put things into proper perspective, in 1991, the second year of Major League Baseball's contract with CBS, CBS reported a loss of around $169 million in the third quarter of the year.
 A decline in advertiser interest caused revenue from the sale of commercials during CBS's baseball telecasts to plummet.
 All the while, CBS was still contractually obligated to pay Major League Baseball around $260 million a year through 1993.
 Before Major League Baseball decided to seek the services of other networks, CBS offered US$120 million in annual rights fees over a two-year period, as well as advertising revenues in excess of $150 million a season.

 As part of MLB's attempt to produce and market the games in-house, it hoped to provide games of regional interests to appropriate markets.
 Major League Baseball in the process, hoped to offer important games for divisional races to the overall market.
-Owners also hoped that this particular technique, combined with the additional division races created through league expansion (the Colorado Rockies and Florida Marlins had begun play the year prior) and the quest for wild card spots for the playoffs (1994 was the first year of three divisions for each league and the wild card) would increase the national broadcast revenue for Major League Baseball in the foreseeable future.
+Owners also hoped that this particular technique, combined with the additional division races created through league expansion (the Colorado Rockies and Florida Marlins had begun play the year prior) and the quest for wild card spots for the playoffs (1994 was the first year of three divisions for each league and would have been the first year for the wild card) would increase the national broadcast revenue for Major League Baseball in the foreseeable future.
 On May 28, 1993, Major League Baseball's owners overwhelmingly approved a new network television deal without CBS involved.